qaalabs/fabric/docs/06c-monitor-data-warehouse/instructions.md

     !!! quote ""
         ![Screenshot of a new warehouse.](../img/sample-data-warehouse.png)

-## Explore dynamic management views
+## Step 4: Explore dynamic management views

 Microsoft Fabric data warehouses include *dynamic management views* (DMVs), which you can use to identify current activity in the data warehouse instance.